-BNL Planned Activities Maintain and upgrade ENSDF checking and physics programs for format changes as required.
+Maintain and upgrade ENSDF checking and physics programs for format changes as required.

 Move codes off the Lahey compiler and make compatible with gfortran.

-Begin adding codes to ADVANCE for continuous testing.
-MSU Planned Activities Work on NDS java code.
+Work on NDS java code.

 VI.
 Nuclear Reaction Physics

 A. Experimental Data Compilation

 The NNDC, as part of a larger international cooperation, has responsibility for compiling experimental nuclear reaction data that have been produced in the U.S. and Canada.
 Incident neutron reactions have been well covered historically.
 NNDC thus concentrates on new measurements, but continues compilations of earlier publications that have not been included in the EXFOR database.
 Since incident charged particle data have not been completely compiled in the past, NNDC is compiling new charged-particle measurements.
 In addition, because of emerging needs such as astrophysics, the NNDC is compiling older data.
 Hence, there is a larger staff commitment to compiling this type of data.